sugarrush-77

 The central question that God posed in my heart today was this.
 Can I, in faith, say that in spite of everything in my life that makes me miserable, this is part of God’s good plan?
 And trust that He loves me, and wants the best for me?
 And that all my suffering will mean something?
 Can I hope in that, even if God’s definition of good does not fit my definition of good?
 If so, I can have joy, and I can have hope.

 For the past ten years, I estimate that most of my time was spent in a headspace of misery.
 Refusing to hope in anything because I expected imminent disappointment, seriously considering killing myself, and wallowing in my misery and social isolation because that gave me more pleasure than hoping, then feeling stupid for having had any hope if disappointment came.
 If I was always miserable, I could always expect to be miserable, and unsurprised when disappointment came.
-It was my way of controlling my emotions.
+It was my way of controlling my emotions, and at a certain point, the misery felt good.
 But this is in direct conflict with how God tells us to live, who commands believers to have joy.
 Philippians 4:4 – “Rejoice in the Lord always.
 I will say it again: Rejoice!”

 I am going to stop fantasizing about opening up gashes in my arm with a kitchen knife, or feeling relieved when I imagine someone killing me.
-I am going to stop engaging in self-destructive behavior because I secretly want to disappear off the face of the Earth, and I will not be the one that kills me.
+I am going to stop engaging in self-destructive behavior that stems from me wanting to die.
+I will not be the one that kills me.
 I will now bear the fear, uncertainty that comes with having hope in a future that I have no ability to predict, and even the heart-rending disappointment that comes from not having received what I had hoped for.
 I will have to unlearn my entire life, and I don’t expect it to successfully happen overnight.
 But when I am through on the other side, I expect that I will not even recognize the man I see in the mirror.

 I have placed even more of my trust in God.
 I have decided to hope again!